 For your treatment, you will be reclining on a treatment table, and the acupuncturist uses sterile, single-use needles no thicker than a strand of hair to stimulate the appropriate regions.
 The needles will remain in place between five and 30 minutes at a time.
-There is minimal or no pain involved, and most patients report feeling deeply relaxed during and after the procedure.
+It is minimal or no pain involved, and most patients report feeling deeply relaxed during and after the procedure.

 Is It Right for Me?

-While skepticism abounds for many types of alternative migraine treatment, extensive research has demonstrated that acupuncture is safe and effective and has little risk of adverse events when performed by a properly trained acupuncturist.
+While scepticism abounds for many types of alternative migraine treatment, extensive research has demonstrated that acupuncture is safe and effective and has little risk of adverse events when performed by a properly trained acupuncturist.
 It is an excellent non-drug, non-invasive therapy that can help you avoid opiates and other potentially habit-forming drugs by bringing you natural relief and healing.
 It is particularly helpful for migraineurs and those who suffer from TTH and CH.
-These patients report attack frequency drops by 50 percent or more, and the relief can last up to six months.
+These patients report attack frequency drops by 50 per cent or more, and the relief can last up to six months.

 Use Qualified Acupuncturist To Get Rid Of Anxiety